chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

         // along with our login page
         require_once('magnet.php');

-        // If we receive a POST "login=Guest", the login is performed if (isset($_POST["login"])){
+        if (isset($_POST["login"])){
-            if ($_POST["login"] == "Guest") {
+            // If we receive POST "login=Guest", we login as Guest if ($_POST["login"] == "Guest") {
                 magnet_authentify("Guest");
             }
-            if ($_POST["login"] == "VIP") {
+            // If we receive POST "login=VIP", we login as VIP if ($_POST["login"] == "VIP") {
                 magnet_authentify("VIP");
             }